 I was sitting in Hamburg at the salsa marathon, enjoyed the music, and watched the dance floor.
 The following was very hard not to notice: looks like the leggings fashion, if we can call it that way, is on the top!

 At least I hope so.
-Because if we are not on the top, I’m really afraid what more I can see in the future.
+Because if we are not on the top, I’m really afraid of what more I can see in the future.

 There has been societal debate about whether leggings are clothing on their own, which can be worn without covering, or are an accessory only to be worn with other items covering them, such as skirts, dresses or shorts.
 In a 2016 poll of its readers Glamour magazine stated that 61% of its readers thought that leggings should only be worn as an accessory, whereas an article that same year from Good Housekeeping concluded that “...Leggings do, in fact, count as pants - provided they are opaque enough that they don’t show your underwear.”

-Leave this so-called fashion to bachateras, we don’t need it at salsa. :-)
+Leave this so-called fashion to bachateras; we don’t need it at salsa. :-)

-To make it crystal clear: I hate “camel toes” which I would prefer to not see and I don’t like clothing intended for sport at the party.
+To make it crystal clear: I hate “camel toes” which I would prefer not to see and I don’t like clothing intended for sport at the party.
 Nothing more.